From the Baltic to the Adriatic, across 24 languages, 28 countries and over 490 million people, GOPA Com. is

-Till now our team organised tailored press trips to highlight ECHO's humanitarian assistance in the following destinations: Iraq, Ukraine, Uganda, Egypt, Philippines, Greece, Dominican Republic and Souther and Eastern Chad.
+Till now our team organised tailored press trips to highlight ECHO's humanitarian assistance in the following destinations: Iraq, Ukraine, Uganda, Egypt, Philippines, Greece, Dominican Republic, Niger, Turkey and Souther and Eastern Chad.
 Civil protection media trips took place this year in Austria.
 Curious to see our impressions?
 Have a peek at our Flickr account.

 Communication isn’t about speaking your message, but ensuring your message is heard.
 A well-structured plan is crucial if your message is to reach its target audience.